Rally raid: Navigation

 Navigation is primarily accomplished using a paper or digital roadbook in conjunction with a digital odometer to measure distance.
 The use of GPS or GPS-enabled devices, in contrast with desert racing, is not allowed.
 Competitors have no knowledge of the course until they receive the roadbook and any sort of pre-running is prohibited; which highlights the adventure aspect of rally raid.
 This is in stark contrast to rallying and desert racing where pre-running or reconnaissance is required or recommended for optimal performance on the course.
 The roadbook that is used is not as precise as the pacenotes used in stage rally, making navigation just as important as the driving.
 Bike and quad riders also have to navigate on their own while riding their vehicle; making concentration key during a rally raid event.

 Vehicles and classes

 Rally raid is made of various different categories and classes of vehicles.
 Regulations from the ASO, FIA, and FIM define the rules for each category.

 Moto class

 The Moto class is divided between three groups: RallyGP, Rally2, and Rally3.
 RallyGP is the top moto class with riders and manufacturers eligible for the World Championship in FIM rankings.
 This class is only open to the most experienced competitors while Rally2 is available to any rider not considered RallyGP.
 Rally3 is for moto-enduro machines adapted for rally use.
 All three have a maximum capacity of 450cc.
 Rally2 and Rally3 are given World Cup status in the FIM-rankings.

-Popular motorcycles include those made by KTM, Gasgas, Honda and Husqvarna because many of their bikes have finished in top positions.
+Popular motorcycles include those made by KTM, Gas Gas, Honda and Husqvarna because many of their bikes have finished in top positions.
 BMW motorcycles, Yamaha and Triumph have also been successful in the Dakar.